AdvancedServicesEngineeringFudan2018/MTB/tech.md

 | Map APIs | baidu/Amap
 | Bicycle APIs | ofo, mobike

+* We use docker's container technology.
 * We can use AWS and MongoDB for free.
 * The period of development by script programmming languages (Python & Javascript) is short.
+* we find a project about flask & MongoDB on Github.
 * baidu/Amap & ofo/mobike APIs -----> free.